Entkenntnis/challenges-server/README.md

 An object with properties `url` and `label`.
 Adds an external link to the status bar with the given label.

+### config.assetsMaxAge

+Set maxAge for assets of the server (default background image, css).
+Default value is `2d`.

 ## Changelog

+### 0.6.1

+Add maxAge for static assets.

 ### 0.6.0

 Remove sqlite3 as dependency.
-Add maxAge for static assets.

 ### 0.5.4,